Pancho Segura: Professional career

 Segura faced Gonzales in the final at Cleveland in April 1955.
-This event was played under Van Alen Simplified Scoring System (VASSS).
+This event was played under Van Alen Simplified Scoring System (VASSS) with 21-point sets and the server was only allowed one serve instead of two.
 In the final, Segura lost to Gonzales in five VASSS sets.
 Segura toured Europe with Gonzales, McGregor and Fred Perry in the summer of 1955.
 Segura was ranked second in 1955 by International Professional Tennis Association.